TomPace101/nanopore_diffusion/notes.md

 So maybe we need results.tex after all.
 But, again, it depends on having the results run first.
 So it belongs in the src doit, not the description doit.
+Maybe the doits should be combined.

 # Code/Misc

 _ISSUE_ data/paramgen/model_smol_uh.yaml.jinja2 has some body-centered mesh-specific information in its bcdict.

+_FEATURE_ add metadata text to model plots a text box consisting of strings using a template, which is rendered using the info dictionary itself.
+(So the template should use the names.)

 _FEATURE_ for collection plots, may not want an entire column as the series Like with thin-shot, you may want to select elements from that based on some criteria.